 Trail Boss: John Black.
 7 Days.
 Fully Catered and supported.
 Light wagons and horse ‘n riders are welcome.
 Ride out by 8am, typically in by 4pm.
 Good solid days riding mostly over high country/farm 4WD tracks.

 How hard will the days be?
 Approximately 30-40km per day.
 NOT a leisure ride like the Heavy Wagons but not quite as hard as some of the horse trails.

 What can we expect en route?
-AMAZING VIEWS, interesting gold mining and historic sites/relics, FANTASTIC FOOD, the longest serving Trail Boss and Wranglers!
+AMAZING VIEWS, FANTASTIC FOOD, experienced Trail Boss and Wranglers.
 And a great bunch of other like minded wagon and horse enthusiasts!
 Really hot temperatures!
 30 degrees plus.
 Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
 At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.

 What do I need to bring?
 A horse!
 (Unless you are a passenger attached to a wagon),